50% international students

 The LLM in European Criminal Justice in a Global Context focuses on:

-- the constitutional foundations for criminal justice in a Europeanised setting, including the fundamental rights dimension and the harmonisation of defence rights and safeguards;
+- the constitutional foundations of criminal justice in a Europeanized setting, including the fundamental rights dimension and the harmonisation of defence and victims’ rights and safeguards across EU Member States;

-- the effects and impact of EU law on domestic criminal justice and its relationships with administrative law enforcement in such areas as anti-money laundering, financial fraud and other serious cross-border offences;
+- the impact of EU law on domestic criminal justice, as well as its relationships with administrative law enforcement in areas such as anti-money laundering or financial fraud;

-- the different legal regimes for transnational enforcement cooperation and exchange of information, including the European Arrest Warrant and European Investigation Order;
+- European and international enforcement cooperation and exchange of information, including the European Arrest Warrant, European Investigation Order, and European Production Order;

-- the relationships between national criminal justice and EU authorities such as Eurojust and the European Public Prosecutor’s Office;
+- the relationship between national criminal justice and EU authorities such as Eurojust, OLAF, the EU Anti-Money Laundering Authority (AMLA, to be established) or the European Public Prosecutor’s Office (EPPO);

 Read more about the study programme.